ppy/osu-wiki/wiki/Tournaments/RDOC/2018/en.md

 5. Match schedule is decided by the organisers.
 Players may ask for a reschedule if the current schedule does not work for them.
 Every stage except Groupstage will last one weekend.
 Groupstage will be played over two weekends instead due to the relatively small staff-size.
 6. If there are no referees available, the match can be postponed.
 7. If both players gets a tied score on the Tiebreaker, the Tiebreaker will be replayed.
-8. If a player disconnects from the game, the opponent wins the round.
-The only exception is if the player disconnects during the first ten seconds of the song, in which the round is restarted.
-9. Maps cannot be used twice in the same round.
+8. Maps cannot be used twice in the same round.
-10. Players have 15 minutes to show up to their scheduled match.
+9. Players have 15 minutes to show up to their scheduled match.
 If the opponent doesn't show up, the player who was supposed to play automatically advances onwards.
-11. If a player is found to be abusive or rude to other players in the tournament, they may be removed from the tournament at the hosts' discretion.
+10. If a player is found to be abusive or rude to other players in the tournament, they may be removed from the tournament at the hosts' discretion.
 This will never be done without talking to the parties involved.
 If conduct is bad enough, players may be blacklisted from future tournaments and reported to osu! moderation staff.
 Trashtalk is fine - harrasment is not.
-12. Any other rules changes or unexpected occurrences will be announced in the discussion thread.
+11. Any other rules changes or unexpected occurrences will be announced in the discussion thread.

 ### Stage regulations